Latest posts by Nathan Bones (see all)

 By Nathan Bones @FretlessNathan

-Upon the eve of the 25th Anniversary of Monday Night Raw, it seems like the most opportune of times to revisit and reflect on the show’s beginnings.
-As such, this piece for Kayfabe Today marks the first in a new series analysing the first year of Monday Night Raw.
+In a year that marks the 25th Anniversary of Monday Night Raw, the time seems ripe to revisit and reflect upon the early episodes of what is now WWE’s weekly cable juggernaut.
+As such, this piece for Kayfabe Today marks the second in a new series analysing the first year of Monday Night Raw on a week-by-week basis.

-I’ll give the key facts for each show, a breakdown of every match and an editorial analysis; detailing the in-ring/character work and booking decisions.
-Hopefully it will act as a viewing guide and give you everything you need to know about each episode.
+In each instalment I’ll give the key facts for each show, a breakdown of every match and an editorial analysis; detailing the in-ring/character work and booking decisions.
+This will act as a viewing guide and give you everything you need to know about each episode.
 Most importantly, hopefully it will to entice you to watch along on the WWE Network.

-Let’s take a closer look at the premiere episode of Monday Night Raw!
+Now: let’s take a closer look at the second episode of Monday Night Raw!

 Location: Grand Ballroom, Manhattan Center, New York, NY